centrahq/api-documentation/source/guides/checkout-api/breaking-changes-v2-69.md

 These should not have any breaking effect, but good for reference:

 * When changing to an invalid payment method we returned a 404 with `errors.paymentMethod=not found` but also the current selection.
 This only returns the `errors` property now.
+* When changing to an invalid shipping method we never responded if it failed.
+It now responds with `errors.shippingMethod=not found` if the method could not be found.
+* When changing to an invalid voucher we responded with a combination of an error and the current selection.
+It now responds with `errors.voucher=not found` if the voucher could not be found.
+* When removing an invalid voucher we responded with a combination of an error and the current selection.
+It now responds with `errors.voucher=not found` if the voucher could not be found.
+However, if the voucher existed and wasn't added to the selection, it will still give back a status 200 OK.
+* `PUT /selection/{selectionId}` before would return completed selections as order receipts.
+This is not possible anymore.
+Selection will be not found if it's converted into an order.